WheteThunger/CarSpawnSettings/README.md

 ## Plugin Compatibility

-This plugin's code may run before other plugins that spawn cars.
-It is recommended that other plugins either be resilient to the presence of existing engine parts and fuel, or alternatively use hooks to prevent this plugin from affecting specific cars.
+This plugin may affect cars spawned by other plugins.
+It is recommended that other plugins be resilient to the presence of existing engine parts and fuel (in case this plugin adds them first), and to use the `CanBootstrapSpawnedCar` hook to prevent this plugin from affecting specific cars if desired.

+If another plugin updates a car's fuel or engine parts before this plugin, it will only add fuel if missing, and only add engine parts to empty slots.

 - [Craft Car Chassis](https://umod.org/plugins/craft-car-chassis)
   - The chassis is ignored by this plugin, meaning it is not given fuel, unless you configure this plugin with `IncludeChassis: true`.